 In order for ecommerce and online retailers to grow and retain customers they must offer a variety of delivery options.
 In a survey, 50% of online shoppers claimed they have cancelled a purchase due to there not being an appropriate delivery option available.
 The same survey reported that fixed date, click and collect, next day, same day and a two-hour delivery slot are many services customers expect.

 As your competitors will be offering these services, it is important that you provide little and large parcel delivery covering them as well.
-Using a delivery company such as Whistl can broaden the parcel delivery options you offer, with tracked and untracked services and more available.
+Using a delivery company such as Whistl can broaden the parcel delivery options you offer, with a number of services including tracked parcel deliveries.

 Drones are always mentioned when discussing the future of consumer and business parcel delivery.
-Now they are getting closer to a reality than ever, with Amazon claiming two successful drone deliveries at the end of 2016.
+Now they are getting closer to a reality than ever, with Amazon claiming two successful drone deliveries at the end of 2016 and progress has been seen even more recently in 2019 with Amazon believing drone deliveries are now a matter of months away.
 A TV streaming stick and bag of popcorn were delivered to two separate customers, both who live close to a depot and have large gardens.

 There are still many limitations to drone parcel delivery though: